MarcSaric/Ortho4XP/README.md

 # Ortho4XP

-A scenery generator for the X-Plane flight simulator
+A scenery generator for the X-Plane flight simulator by Oscar Pilote and co-workers.

 NOTICE 1.
 Windows users: Only use Notepad++ or an equivalent decent editor to read or modify Ortho4XP related files.
 Notepad doesn't understand linux line-ends and will create a mess.